MoArtis/Unity-SV-FlexMotion-Website/input/documentation/get-started/index.md

 Note that the **Mecanim Animator** component doesn't have any controller set.
 That's normal and if it does it will be overridden by the **FlexMotionAnimator** logic.

-The Avatar setting must be set if the model is using an humanoid rig.
+The Avatar setting must be set if the model is using a humanoid rig.
 If you need help regarding avatars, check the [Unity manual dedicated to this topic](https://docs.unity3d.com/Manual/ConfiguringtheAvatar.html#AvatarSetup).
 **Mecanim Animator**'s Update mode setting will be ignored and the two last settings (**Apply Root Motion** and **Culling Mode**) work as expected.

 When added, the **FlexMotionAnimator** component should look like that: